How to be happy at work

 Improving happiness and productivity

-If you’re looking for new ways to improve happiness and productivity, here are some tips to take home:
+If you’re looking for new ways to improve happiness and productivity, here are some tips to for being happy at work:

 Encourage and celebrate one another